This is my personal Book of Shadows. If you find it useful or helpful in any capacity, please consider buying me a Coffee.

 Rosemary is a tender perennial- or a plant that, while listed as a perennial, will not likely survive the winter season unless steps are taken to protect it from the cold; magical associations include protection, love, sleep, boosting psychic power, exorcism, and healing; classified as a masculine herb.
 Astrological correspondences include Uranus and the Sun, and the element is Fire.

-Symbolizes remembrance, which is highly appropriate at Samhain in particular.
+Symbolizes remembrance.
 If burned, it has a powerful cleansing effect.
 Sprigs of rosemary may be worn or braided into hair to boost personal protection.
 It may also be used as a more affordable substitute for frankincense.
 A tea made from rosemary boosts psychic powers and opens the third eye.
 In the art of floriography Rosemary says “Your presence revives me!” and symbolizes fidelity, devotion, and good luck in the new year.

 'Garden Witch's Herbal: Green Magick, Herbalism, and Spirituality' by Ellen Dugan

-Rosemary […] has a strong and ancient association with mankind, and has serv'd as an Ally in many Endeavors […] A bath made with the fragrant Leaves has been much esteem'd, and if flowers be gathered in sufficient quantity, their powers exceed that of the Leaves by a factor of three.
+Rosemary has a strong and ancient association and has served as an Ally in many Endeavors.
+A bath made with the Leaves is much esteemed, and the powers of the flowers (if gathered in sufficient quantity) exceed that of the Leaves by a factor of three.

 'Ars Philtron: Concerning the Aqueous Cunning of the Potion and Its Praxis in the Green Arte Magical' by Daniel Schulke